-As mentioned above, the temple was excavated from top to bottom with massive amounts of stones dugout.
+As mentioned above, the temple was excavated from top to bottom with massive amounts of stones dug out.
 Historians estimate that approx. 400,000 tons of rocks were removed from the site in the making of this temple.
 And those cut-out rocks were never found and seen in and around the site.
 The temple is about 200 ft. in length and 100 ft. in breadth and height.

 Describing the temple’s features itself is a difficult task, as the temple is carved in such a magnificent way (both inside and out) from the top of the mountain.
 Everything that has been carved within and outside the temple has a complete finishing as the work progressed downward.
-One can witness the beautiful combination of both the southern and northern India style.
+One can witness the beautiful combination of both the southern and northern Indian styles.
 It looks like the heavenly creation of art in the human world.

 This west-facing Kailasa Temple has a two-storeyed gateway (gopuram) leading to the U-shaped courtyard, which is edged by the huge pillars.
 Within the courtyard is a sacred bull Nandi’s sculpture facing the main temple.
 The Nandi Mandapa is built in 2 storey design, in which lower storey is decorated with expressive carvings.
 The main temple houses the Shiva Lingham and also features a flat-roofed pavilion supported by 16 pillars and a Dravidian Shikhara.
-There are two free-standing pillars (Dhwajasthambhas) which is 51 feet high, situated one in each side of the Nandi’s shrine.
+There are two free-standing pillars (Dhwajasthambhas) which are 51 feet high, situated one on each side of the Nandi’s shrine.

-The temple area comprises of other shrines too.
+The temple area comprises other shrines too.
 The northern court has shrines of goddess Ganga and Yamuna, and Lankeshwor (a form of Shiva).
 Likewise, the southern part consists of Yajna Shala and the suburb of Lanka as mentioned in Ramayana.
 Carvings on the pillars depict the events of Mahabharata and Ramanaya.

 Interesting Facts about Kailasa Temple

 - As per the archeologists, the main temple’s construction would have taken more than 100 years even with the use of present-day machinery.
 But, in reality, it only took 18 years to complete the construction of the temple using iron chisel and hammers only.
-They are trying to research on how the temple was built on that short duration.
+They are trying to research how the temple was built in that short duration.

 - This shiva temple cannot be destructed easily.
 It is said that Mugal King Aurangzeb send 1000 of his people to destroy the temple in 1682, who worked for complete 3 years to destroy the temple.
 But they could only disfigure a few statues.

-- There are numerous holes, shafts that were dug during its construction, which actually cannot be done by using such tools of that time.
+- There are numerous holes, and shafts that were dug during its construction, which actually cannot be done by using such tools of that time.
 So how was it possible?
 It’s still a mystery.